- What is the Management & Technology Program?

 The Management & Technology Program is a highly individualized program that is tailored to match each student's interests.
 M&T students select from wide-ranging undergraduate and graduate courses offered by the School of Arts and Sciences, the School of Engineering and Applied Science, and The Wharton School.
 This extensive set of offerings, along with independent study and research opportunities, provides considerable flexibility in meeting the established requirements for the two degrees.

+Yes!
 The M&T Program attracts students who are leaders in their schools and communities.
 They are, by nature, "doers."
 At Penn, M&T students have generally been involved in a wide variety of extracurricular activities, including athletics, clubs and service organizations, and fraternities and sororities.
-Most are also involved in the M&T Club, a professional/social organization which focuses specifically on the interests of M&T students.
+Most are also involved in the M&T Club Board, a professional/social organization which focuses specifically on the interests of M&T students.
+Click here to read more about on-campus activities that M&Ts participate in.

 Yes.
 To obtain a dual concentration, you will have to fulfill the requirements